Skip to content

 Supported File Types

-• Bank statements: PDF, PNG, JPEG
+• Bank statements: PDF

 File requirements: